RabbitPlaysYT/rabbitplaysyt.github.io-BankHack/README.md

   document.addEventListener('keydown', (e) => {
     if (!isLoggedIn) return;

-    // When in command mode, Enter should submit the command if (commandMode && e.target === commandInput && e.key === 'Enter') {
+    if (commandMode && e.target === commandInput && e.key === 'Enter') {
       e.preventDefault();
       handleCommand(commandInput.textContent.trim());